“Methods for Evaluating the Cyclic Life of Nuclear Components Including Reactor Water Environmental Effects”

-Keywords: fatigue design; power plant components; environmental effects; corrosion fatigue; cyclic strain rate; cyclic life; fatigue life assessments evaluations
+fatigue design; power plant components; environmental effects; corrosion fatigue; cyclic strain rate; cyclic life; fatigue life assessments evaluations

 Current ASME fatigue design curves for nuclear power plant components are based entirely on data obtained in air, and largely at room temperature.
 The 30 year old fatigue curves include environmental effects only as a portion of the factors of 2 and 20 to obtain the design curve for polished specimens.
 More recent data have shown that reactor water environmental effects are greater than was assumed when current Code design curves were developed.
 It is therefore desirable to include reactor water environmental effects in component cyclic life assessments.